Wiebke/TangramGenerator/README.md

 #### `generator.js`
 Contains a function to generate a given number of tangrams which calls one of two functions that will generate one tangram.
-This script is the one passed to the Web Worker in the main script and therefore runs independently of the remaining code.
+This script is passed to a web worker, created in the main script, and therefore runs independently of the remaining code.
 This file thus contains some commands not present in other JavaScript files (like `importScripts(...)`).
 Integrating the file in a HTML-document within a `<script>`-tag will lead to an error.
 Apart from the functions to generate a given